Colorado Plateau

 The Colorado Plateau is a physiographic and desert region of the Intermontane Plateaus, roughly centered on the Four Corners region of the Southwestern United States.
-This plateau covers an area of 336,700 km^{2} (130,000 mi^{2}) within western Colorado, northwestern New Mexico, southern and eastern Utah, northern Arizona, and a tiny fraction in the extreme southeast of Nevada.
+It covers an area of 130,000 sqmi within western Colorado, northwestern New Mexico, southern and eastern Utah, northern Arizona, and a small region in the extreme southeast of Nevada.
 About 90% of the area is drained by the Colorado River and its main tributaries: the Green, San Juan, and Little Colorado.
 Most of the remainder of the plateau is drained by the Rio Grande and its tributaries.

 The Colorado Plateau is largely made up of high desert, with scattered areas of forests.
 In the south-west corner of the Colorado Plateau, nicknamed High Country, lies the Grand Canyon of the Colorado River.
 Much of the Plateau's landscape is related to the Grand Canyon in both appearance and geologic history.
 The nickname "Red Rock Country" suggests the brightly colored rock left bare to the view by dryness and erosion.
 Domes, hoodoos, fins, reefs, river narrows, natural bridges, and slot canyons are only some of the additional features typical of the Plateau.

 The Colorado Plateau has the greatest concentration of U.S. National Park Service (NPS) units in the country outside the Washington, DC metropolitan area.
 Among its nine national parks are Grand Canyon, Zion, Bryce Canyon, Capitol Reef, Canyonlands, Arches, Black Canyon, Mesa Verde, and Petrified Forest.
 Among its 18 national monuments and other protected areas managed by the NPS, the United States Forest Service, and the Bureau of Land Management are Bears Ears, Rainbow Bridge, Dinosaur, Hovenweep, Wupatki, Sunset Crater Volcano, Grand Staircase–Escalante, Vermillion Cliffs, El Malpais, Natural Bridges, Canyons of the Ancients, Chaco Culture National Historical Park and the Colorado National Monument.